Alluxio/alluxio/docs/en/Extensions.md

 The implemented service must be advertised by including a text file `src/main/resources/META_INF/services/alluxio.underfs.UnderFileSystemFactory` containing the class name (including package information) of the defining factory implementation.

+### Integration Tests
+To validate the under storage implementation the class `alluxio.underfs.AbstractUnderFileSystemContractTest` should be extended.
+This test suite checks that the contract between core Alluxio and an under storage connector is satisfied.

 ### Building the Extension JAR
 The built JAR must include all dependencies of the extension project.
 In addition to avoid collisions the dependency `alluxio-core-common` must be specified with `provided` scope.
 For example, the maven definition would look like:
 ```